 Many people make their resolution something broad like “eat better,” but narrowing it down to something more specific, like watching your sugar intake, can help you make strides in your health journey.
 Limiting added sugars from both food and beverages in your diet is important for your overall health, as added sugars can contribute to an elevated risk for certain chronic diseases such as obesity, heart disease, and diabetes.

 Consider making your resolution to experiment with temporarily removing or limiting sugar from your diet.
 To do this, focus on whole foods like fruits, vegetables, lean meats, fish, nuts, and unprocessed foods.
 You can also replace table and processed sugars with natural sugar substitutes such as whole fruit, xylitol, stevia, erythritol, or monk fruit.
 If you have a sweet tooth you just can’t kick, try replacing nightly desserts with naturally sweet foods such as dates, smoothies, or frozen yogurt.
 Keep in mind some smoothies and frozen yogurt may have added sugars depending on brand and what's in them.

-Consider dedicating time each day for self-care, no matter what this looks like to you — time to journal before work, meditating before bed, or a night by yourself with no plans.
-If you struggle coming up with ways to practice self-care, you could even participate in a self-care challenge to help you prioritize yourself each day.
+Consider dedicating time each day for self-care, no matter what this looks like to you.
+This could mean carving out time to journal before work, meditating before bed, or spend a night by yourself with no plans.

 The important aspect of self-care is to make it an activity that you enjoy, and one that will benefit your mental, physical, and/or emotional health (bonus if it hits on all three).